code-423n4/2024-02-uniswap-foundation/README.md

 ---

 # Uniswap Foundation audit details
-- Total Prize Pool: $98000 in USDC
+- Total Prize Pool: $98,000 in USDC
-  - HM awards: $74750 in USDC
+  - HM awards: $74,750 in USDC
-  - Analysis awards: $1500 in USDC
+  - Analysis awards: $1,500 in USDC
   - QA awards: $750 in USDC
-  - Bot Race awards: $2250 in USDC
+  - Bot Race awards: $2,250 in USDC
   - Gas awards: $750 in USDC
-  - Judge awards: $5600 in USDC
+  - Judge awards: $5,600 in USDC
-  - Lookout awards: XXX XXX USDC (Notion: Sum of Pre-sort fee + Pre-sort early bonus)
+  - Lookout awards: $2,400 USDC
   - Scout awards: $500 in USDC
-  - Mitigation Review: $9500 in USDC (*Opportunity goes to top 3 certified wardens based on placement in this audit.*)
+  - Mitigation Review: $9,500 in USDC (*Opportunity goes to top 3 certified wardens based on placement in this audit.*)
 - Join [C4 Discord](https://discord.gg/code4rena) to register
 - Submit findings [using the C4 form](https://code4rena.com/contests/2024-02-uniswap-foundation/submit)
 - [Read our guidelines for more details](https://docs.code4rena.com/roles/wardens)